 The Bones to Blue bikepacking route is ~250 miles with~31K of climbing.
 Consider touring it over 5-7 days or pushing your limits and racing it.
-The 2020 group start is on Saturday, Aug 22nd at 7am in Truckee, CA. The distances between food resupplies are reasonable and there is plenty of water along the route.
+The 2021 group start is on Saturday, Aug 21st in Truckee, CA. The distances between food resupplies are reasonable and there is plenty of water along the route.

 Beginning and ending in Truckee, CA, the Bones to Blue bikepacking route consists of two loops.
 First, a smaller loop above Truckee (Bones loop) and then a bigger loop around Lake Tahoe (Blue loop).
 The majority of the route is well-maintained singletrack with some fire roads.
 It incorporates most of the amazing singletrack trails around Truckee and Lake Tahoe: Emigrant, Animal, Tahoe Donner trails, Donner Lake Rim Trail, Jackass, Sawtooth, Western States, Tahoe Rim Trail, Incline Flume, Flume, Christmas Valley, Angora Ridge, Stanford Rock, and Yogi’s.